rarebreed/rarebreed.github.io/_posts/2018-11-26-rust-plus-ml.md

 | Fn     | takes an immutable reference (&self)   | Pass by immutable reference
 | FnMut  | takes a mutable reference (&mut self)  | Pass by mutable reference
 | FnOnce | takes ownership of                     | Pass by copy

+This gets a little confusing when thinking about whether the closure needs to take control of the surrounding variables.

+### Dynamic traits

+Rust has a confusing set of options on how to deal with dynamic traits.
+What's a dynamic trait anyway?

+Suppose you have a function, and that function wants to return something that

 ## The ugly